AlicanAkkus/alicanakkus.github.io/_posts/docker/2017-08-29-en-docker-swarm-mode.md

 layout: post
 title: Docker Swarm Mode Introduction
 permalink: /blog/docker/docker-swarm-mode-introduction-en
 summary: In this post we will talk about Docker Swarm Mode.
+We will start by talking about what is the Docker Swarm Mode.
+We will then look at use cases and look at the theory of work.

 ---